aswaroop976/aswaroop976.github.io/chip8_microcontroller_port.md

 1. Important fields

-    -   return<sub>stack</sub>: This essentially serves as the return address stack.
+    -   return stack: This essentially serves as the return address stack.
 A stack depth of 16 limits the number or recursive function calls to 16.
-The stack<sub>pointer</sub> field points to the top of the return address stack.
+The stack pointer field points to the top of the return address stack.
     -   memory: the CHIP-8 contains a 4kb memory address space, which requires 16 bits to fully address.
 However the general purpose registers are only 8 bits wide, to account for this there is a special 16 bit index register.
 The index register is used specifically to store memory addresses
     -   screen: This represents a seperate memory buffer to drive the 64x32 CHIP-8 display.
 The display is monochrome(black and white), so the pixel values are either 1(on), or 0(off).
     -   keys: CHIP-8 has 16 input keys, the first 16 hexadecimal values: 0 through F, each key is pressed or not
-    -   jump<sub>table</sub>: This is where we will process opcodes and use function pointers to jump to appropriate opcode handler fuction for every instruction that we read from ROM files
+    -   jump table: This is where we will process opcodes and use function pointers to jump to appropriate opcode handler fuction for every instruction that we read from ROM files

-<a id="org12af38b"></a>
+<a id="org7a059f4"></a>

 ### Opcodes